mutability/mlat-client/README.md

 The corresponding server code is available at https://github.com/mutability/mlat-server.

-There is also support for running in a mode used to feed multilateration information to FlightAware via piaware.
-In this mode, the client is started automatically by piaware.

 ## Building

 To build a Debian (or Ubuntu, Raspbian, etc) package that includes config